esl-epfl/x-heep/docs/source/How_to/eXtendingHEEP.md

 To achieve this:

 * Create a new top-level repository (`BASE`) and vendorize (or add as git submodules) both your `CORE-V-XIF/OBI` compliant coprocessor/accelerator and `X-HEEP`.
 * Copy the `x-heep/hw/system/x_heep_system.sv` as your new top-level module.
 Then modify it as needed to include your co-processor and connect it to the `core_v_mini_mcu` with the `XIF`.
 The `XIF` SystemVerilog interface must be instantiated in the top-level module, where `X-HEEP` and your co-processor are connected.
-See the `X-HEEP` [testbench](./../../../tb/testharness.sv) as an example.
+See `X-HEEP`'s testbench (`tb/testharness.sv`) as an example.
 * Before building software remember to run `make mcu-gen CPU=cv32e40px`.

 To add this new top-level module to the simulation/synthesis flow you can extend the [FuseSoC](https://fusesoc.readthedocs.io/en/stable/user/index.html) support of `X-HEEP`.